Treatment of Regulatory Material

 Group & Health

-GH 201-U/C is required.
-We will explore adding an international option
+GH 201-U/C are two options for international candidates.
+We will explore adding an international option.

 House